The Rising Cost of Visibility in Recruitment

 Best Practice

 Maintain a candidate database of silver medalists.
-Re-engaging past applicants costs 70% less than sourcing new ones and often yields higher quality hires.
+Re-engaging qualified past applicants is far cheaper than sourcing brand new candidates and often yields higher quality hires, because they are already familiar with your business.

 Frequently Asked Questions